 - If the volume is unit then, Bulk Density= Mass.

-- In this definition, the volume is that contains both the concrete and the voids between concrete particles.
+- In this definition, the volume contains both the concrete and the voids between concrete particles.

 - Here, the Standard test method for determining the bulk density of concrete is given in ASTM C138 / C138M (AASHTO T 121M/T 121).
 [1]